Control Your Thermostat with Your Smartphone and Save Money and Energy

 And they are not forgetful.

 With an INSTEON 7-day programmable thermostat you can program your temperature settings over 7 days.
-You can even check the room temperature and adjust the setting remotely with your Smartphone at home or away from home; but you will need a separately purchased INSTEON Hub.
-You can even control your home lights remotely with your Smartphone.
+You can even check the room temperature and adjust the setting remotely with your Smartphone at home or away from home, but you will need a separately purchased INSTEON Hub and Subscription.

 - adjust to an energy-saving temperature while you sleep.
 Set the thermostat to begin adjusting shortly before your retire each evening, and return to your comfort temperature shortly before you get up next morning.